 Produces a list of makefile dependency rules suitable for use by a make utility.

-The compiler executes only the preprocessor step of the compilation.
+armclang executes only the preprocessor step of the compilation or assembly.
 By default, output is on the standard output stream.

 If you specify multiple source files, a single dependency file is created.